Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 But then the Jets began to drive, and on that drive Aaron Rodgers began to look crisp and alive and before long he had his team in the red zone.

 As this momentum-building drive by the Jets was happening, I was in the midst of my own inspiring push.
-When I set out to do intervals on the treadmill, I’ll often “warm up” with a jog of anywhere between a mile to three and then do faster spurts of running for about 0.15 miles at a time.
-However, at some point I often end up putting on the song Nostlagia by Yanni and running my heart out for the duration (about 5 minutes) as well.
+When I set out to do intervals on the treadmill I’ll often “warm up” with a jog of anywhere between a mile to three and then do faster spurts of running for about 0.15 miles at a time.
+At some point during this routine I often end up putting on the song Nostlagia by Yanni as well and then running my heart out for the duration of the song (about 5 minutes).

 When I do this “Nostalgia run”—when I lose myself in the transcendent combination of soul-stirring music and soul-liberating sprinting—alchemy occurs.
 The mundane world around me begins to fade away as if I’m on a bullet train moving farther and farther away from boring reality.
 The cold and gray Wisconsin winter, the weight of an impending workweek, and the banal distractions around me in the gym melt into a pool above which my spirit rises.
 My breath becomes stronger, my heart grows in confidence, and the top of my head gets light and tingly.
 Remember when you were really excited about something as a kid?
 Those wonderful butterflies that were corporeal in their effect on your stomach and smile and enthusiasm?
 It’s something like that.